 Once you have submitted the proposal, it's time to follow up.
 It's almost certain you'll need to follow up with your prospective clients.
 Luckily, we've prepared a guide that will help you handle this entire process.

 Finally, when the client accepts the proposal, you'll need to finalize the agreement.
 This means negotiating terms, drafting contracts, and ensuring all stakeholders are on the same page when it comes to scope, timeline, and deliverables.

 Keep in mind, every proposal process may have unique requirements and variations, but following these general steps will help guide you through the process from start to finish.

 Use our free sales proposal solution to create beautiful proposals in moments

 This was a long ride!
-We’ve gone through a lot of information today - from the benefits of using proposal software in your freelance business to the list of the best 7 proposal software for freelancers.
+We’ve gone through a lot of information today - from the benefits of using proposal software in your freelance business to the list of the best 7 proposal software a freelancer may want to use.